Overview of Treatment

 - Increases ability to sit, walk, and stand for prolonged periods

-Before your procedure, your Phoenix Dorsal Root Ganglion Stimulation provider may ask you to stop taking non-steroidal anti-inflammatory drugs or treatment procedure.
+Before your procedure, your Arizona Dorsal Root Ganglion Stimulation provider may ask you to stop taking non-steroidal anti-inflammatory drugs or treatment procedure.
 This similar malady.
 If you experience these symptoms on the day of the procedure, you will need to reschedule your implantation.